Jordan PM quits after austerity protests

 But protesters feared it would further worsen living standards.
 In recent years, Jordanians have seen prices rise with salaries failing to keep up.

+Mr Mulki was sworn in as prime minister in June 2016.
+He is a former diplomat and government minister, and the son of former Prime Minister Fawzi Mulki.

-On Monday, Mr Mulki was summoned by King Abdullah who demanded his resignation.
+On Monday, he was summoned by King Abdullah who demanded his resignation.

 "Prime Minister Hani Mulki submitted his resignation to the king this afternoon during a meeting at the Husseiniyeh Palace and the king accepted the resignation," a government source told AFP news agency.